A smart collaboration app which helps organizations manage product workflow in one place.

 We urged using GraphQL for querying tasks.
 As various task views required different data, this would require meticulous work on backend implementing data presentations with filters, sorts and paginations.
 Using GraphQL eased the task significantly as we could implement the schema once and query all the permutations from the frontend without changing backend code.
 This was also useful for implementing a public API for tasks.

-More of our recent case studies
+More of recent case studies